ljl-covid/links/README.md

 You can read and follow [this self-triage tool](https://www.statnews.com/2020/03/20/self-triage-tool-covid-19/) to determine whether your symptoms warrant consulting medical services.

+[ProPublica requests information sharing](https://www.propublica.org/getinvolved/we-want-to-talk-to-people-working-or-living-on-the-front-lines-of-coronavirus-help-us-report) from people who have been affected by the virus (as patients, caregivers or health workers).
+If you are or have been a patient, please feel free to write there.

 # Basics

 * [Covidly](https://covidly.com/), likely the most comprehensive tracker including many subnational units, graphs and derived data